Skip to main content

 In default mode, the output image size depends on:

-Specifying a Specific Font
+Specify a Custom Font

 gen = WordCanvas(